DotBowder/wiki_links/README.md

 # ***Summary***
-Goal: Create a neo4j graph/database, characterizing the relationships of wikipedia articles hyperlinking to eachother.
+Goal: Create a neo4j graph/database, characterizing the relationships of wikipedia articles hyperlinking to each other.

 Written by: Daniel Bowder <br>
 Started on: 2018-01-15 -- 2018 Jan 15 <br>
 Github: https://github.com/DotBowder <br>

-Version: 0.3 <br>
+Dependencies: <br>

-This program takes in the XML, enwiki wikimedia data dump for Wikipedia pages.
+- python3

-This program was designed to take the 64GB xml file, enwiki-20170820-pages-articles.xml, find hyperlinks on each page, and determine what wikipedia pages link to other wikipedia pages.
+- neo4j python driver

-The end goal of this program is to use neo4j to visualize, or just store, information pertaining to the page to page hyperlinking relationships of wikipedia.
+Version: 0.6 <br>

-This can serve as a tool for discovering how different topics realate to eachother, as characterized by wikipedia linking relationships.
+This program was designed to take the 64GB xml file, enwiki-20170820-pages-articles.xml, (see Helpful Links: Wikipedia Data Dump Torrents), find wikipedia hyperlinks on each page, and determine what wikipedia pages have links to other wikipedia pages.

-This program uses lxml (partially) to parse the xml file, and extract useful information such as website links, titles, and other information located on a wikipedia page.
-This information is then (currently) stored in a TSV file.
-The next step is to push this data to a neo4j database.
+The end goal of this program is to use neo4j to visualize, or just store, information pertaining to the page to page link relationships of wikipedia.

-I'm happy to say the wasteful full pass of the data file is no longer necessary for generating the original lookup table.
-The code now completes one full pass of the data file, and extracts the Wikipedia ID, Wikipedia Page Title, and all WikiText Hyperlinks on the webpage from this single pass.
+This can serve as a tool for discovering how different topics relate to each other, as characterized by wikipedia linking relationships.

 # ***Helpful links:*** <br>
 Wikipedia "wikitext" parsing